QuKunLab/SPACEL/docs/index.md

 - Fixed a bug in Scube where the `best_model_state` was not referenced before being used.
 #### Features
 - Added function documentations for Scube related to the GPR model.

-### Version 1.1.1 2023-07-11
-#### Features
-* All code based on `Tensorflow` have been mirated to `PyTorch`, it does not have `Tensorflow` as dependency anymore.
-* The `Splane.utils.add_cell_type_composition` function has been implemented to facilitate the cell type composition predicted by deconvolution methods into Splane.
-* Spoint and Splane now support tqdm type output for improved progress tracking.

 ```{toctree}
 :hidden: true